romain-valeo/EVSE-connections/README.md

 ![static](https://github.com/romain-valeo/EVSE-connections/blob/main/Phytec-connections-static-testing.jpg "static")\
 Plug the ethernet cable on the eth0 port of the Phytec, and on the USB/eth converter of the PC.\
 On the PC, on Ubuntu, configure the wired connection (USB ethernet) with static address 192.168.10.1 and mask 255.255.255.0.\
-Then disable and enable the connection to take into account the changes.\
+Then turn off and turn on the connection to take into account the changes.\
 You can confirm the changes with the command `ip a` in the terminal of the PC.\
 ```
 l-rmunier@pon1-l13395:~$ ip a